pkm107/Blood-banks/README.md

 ## Demo
 It's an application which shows govt registerd blod banks in india with map.
-For demo go to <a href="https://blood-banks.herokuapp.com/">
+For demo go to https://blood-banks.herokuapp.com/"